 Pancreatic cancer accounts for 3% of all cancers in the United States and more than 55,000 men and women are diagnosed with the disease each year.
 This cancer is highly aggressive and requires prompt treatment, which Charleston Oncology provides.
-From clinical trials to standard chemotherapy, the team of oncologists ensures that patients in the Downtown Charleston, North Charleston, West Ashley, and Mt.
-Pleasant, South Carolina, areas have what they need to combat the disease.
+From clinical trials to standard chemotherapy, the team of oncologists ensures that patients have what they need to combat the disease.
 For more information about pancreatic cancer, call to request a consultation.

 Your pancreas has two types of cells and cancer can strike either type.
 The distinction is important because each requires a different standard of care.
 The two types are: